 May all beings be happy.
 May all beings be healthy.

 May all beings experience prosperity.
 May none in the world suffer.

-The concept of pluralism within Hinduism is, in essence, tolerance taken one step further.
-For all members of this universal family, Hinduism promotes not only tolerance and respect for differences in belief and religion, but also acknowledgement of the existence of more than one path to relating to Truth (God).
+The worldview of pluralism is not just applicable to Hindus, but to all members of this universal family.
+Accordingly, Hinduism acknowledges not just the possibility, but also the existence of more than one path (religion) or way of relating to Truth (God).
 This true, unadulterated pluralism is captured in the ancient Sanskrit hymn:

 Ekam sat vipraha bahudha vadanti